ilichkaya/laravel-restify/docs-v2/content/en/api/repositories.md

 In the `resolveIndexMainMeta` you get as arguments - the Restify request, a collection of items (matching the current request) and the original pagination metadata information.

-In the previous example, we append the property `published_items_count` which count published posts, so we have this
+In the previous example, we appended the property `published_items_count`, which included published posts.
+Thence, we have this
 meta:

 ```json